patkenny225/Bellabeat/README.md

 **Tools to be used:** For this analysis I chose to use Excel for the entirety of the project.
 One of the main factors contributing to this decision was the relatively small size of the dataset.

-**Transforming the Data:** As was previously mentioned, the Fitbit data used for this analysis came in the form of 18 seperate CSV files.
+**Transforming the Data:** As was previously mentioned, the Fitbit data used for this analysis came in the form of 18 separate CSV files.
 Many of these files included repeated columns, so I will only need to use 5 of these files.
 I chose these files because they provide a useful overview of the tracker data, allowing me to find actionable insights and provide useful high-level recommendations.
 For ease of use, I merged the weightLogInfo_merged data into the dailyActivity_merged data set.
 The files I have chose to use are:

   * dailyActivity_merged.csv
   * hourlyCalories_merged.csv